GSA/search-gov-website/about/updates/year-in-review/2021-year-in-review.md

 Searches for health topics remain nearly double the level of a typical year, though about 10% lower than 2020.
 The main focus of COVID-19-related health searches shifted from symptoms and protection to vaccines and testing.

-Forms, usually one of the top needs, remained in 5th place, though total requests were 17% lower than 2020.
 Immigration related searches had remained steady between 2019 and 2020, and increased 10% in 2021.
+Forms, usually one of the top needs, dropped out of the top 5, with total requests 17% lower than 2020.
 For the first time this year, we investigated the topic of Infrastructure, given that this is a priority for the administration.
 Though it’s a broad enough subject that it didn’t rise to the top through any particular search terms, Infrastructure as a whole turned out to be among the top topics, with searches such as "energy," "roads," and "communications lines."

 [Read the report]({{ site.baseurl }}/files/2021-year-in-review.pdf)